 Cloud Computing Penetration Testing is a method of actively checking and examining the Cloud system by simulating the attack from the malicious code.

-Cloud computing is the shared responsibility of Cloud provider and client who earn the service from the provider.
+Cloud computing is the shared responsibility of the Cloud provider and the client who earn the service from the provider.

-Due to impact of the infrastructure , Penetration Testing not allowed in SaaS Environment.
+Due to the impact of the infrastructure, Penetration Testingnot allowed in SaaS Environment.

 Cloud Penetration Testing is allowed in PaaS, IaaS with some Required coordination.

-Regular Security monitoring should be implemented to monitoring the presence of threats, Risks, and Vulnerabilities.
+Regular Security monitoring should be implemented to monitor the presence of threats, Risks, and Vulnerabilities.

-SLA contract will decide what kind pentesting should be allowed and How often it can be done.
+SLA contract will decide what kind of pentesting should be allowed and How often it can be done.

 Important Cloud Computing Penetration Testing Checklist: